|Type of Business:||Link Posting Scam|

 by David Harris

 I am not shocked at the way the scammers who run Weekly Marks have found a new way to peddle their dishonest product.

 For one, the address they list on the Weekly Marks website is a car dealership in Los Angeles.

-Also, the Weekly Marks phone number was answered by the car dealership who told us they get a lot of complaint calls.
+Also, the Weekly Marks phone number was answered by the car dealership who told us they get a lot of complaint calls for this.

 The previous Weekly Marks website design was the usual scam design these crooks have used for years.